mohitsaxenacs/FaceRecognitionLatest/FaceRecognitionLatest/src/JavaFaces2/readme.txt

   *  lib\                -- holds the COLT package as a JAR (from http://acs.lbl.gov/software/colt/)

-  *  trainingImages\     -- 25 example training images, used by BuildEigenFaces
+  *  trainingImages\     -- contains example training images, used by BuildEigenFaces
          - a training image filename should be based on a name + number, and be a PNG file
-         - e.g. andrew1.png
+         - e.g. mohit1.png

 There are 5 batch files: